TheSpaghettiDetective/obico-server/website/docs/user-guides/webcam-streaming-resolution-framerate-octoprint.md

 :::

-## Steps to change the webcam resolution and framerate
+## Steps to change the webcam resolution and framerate {#steps-to-change-the-webcam-resolution-and-framerate}

 1. Open OctoPrint settings page by clicking the wrench icon (**🔧**).
 2. Scroll down the navigation bar on the left side.